August 13, 2020

 Everyone in the supply chain industry has been talking about section 301 tariffs in borderline apocalyptic terms.
-The trade talks with China seem to be going nowhere, and manufacturing in China has gotten progressively more difficult over a jarringly short period of time.
+The trade talks with China are on thin ice, and manufacturing in China has gotten progressively more difficult over a jarringly short period of time.
 But what do these changes mean?
 And what does it really entail for U.S. importers and their customers?

 Section 301 tariffs were put in place by the USTR by order of the President, as a consequence for the unfair trade practices China was found to have been guilty of for years.
 These tariffs impact all goods imported from China and have caused severe economic obstacles for companies that source their products from China, forcing them to find creative solutions in order to continue business operations.